utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-servers-overview.md

 * **Scenarios** - [Scenarios](/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints/#defining-scenarios) represent different use cases for an endpoint.
 With scenarios, the mock server can send different data in response to different inputs.
 For example, you might have two scenarios for the `GET /users` endpoint stub, each with different query parameters and response bodies.

 * **Examples** - Postman uses [examples](/docs/sending-requests/examples/) to store the request and response information for each scenario.
-When you add a scenario to an endpoint stub, Postman adds an example to the corresponding request in the mock server's collection.
+Each scenario corresponds to an example in the collection.

 * **Server stubs** - You can add server stubs to simulate internal server errors and other 5xx responses on your mock server.